davyd-souza/whiteboard-ui/README.md

   <img src="https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white"/>
 </a>

-<h2 id="objective">🎯 Objective </h2>
+<h2 id="objective">🎯 Objective</h2>

-<p>This project was made in order to learn about React Flow library, in the process creating a cool project where you can organize your ideas into diagrams and later be able to save these diagrams and use them externally.</p>
+<p>This project was made in order to learn about React Flow library, while in the process creating a cool project where you can organize your ideas into diagrams and later be able to save these diagrams and use them externally.</p>

 <p>I have plans to add more features to this project as I progress with my studies.
 You can check on <a href="#ideas">improvment ideas</a> section.</p>